Slartron/esp32c3-intro/projects/soil-moisture-sensor/README.md

 ## About

 This micropython app demonstrates how to read data from a soil moisture sensor.
+It's a [esp32-intro](../../README.md) project.

 ## Hardware